GideonTheGeek/woocommerce-getpaid/getpaid_gateway/README.md

-#Pesapal Plugin for Woocommerce beta - Version 1.0.2
+# Plugin for Woocommerce beta - Version 1.0.2

-Simple and easy to use plugin for pesapal.com payment gateway.
+Simple and easy to use plugin for getpaid.com payment gateway.

 Please raise any issues though github, thanks.

-If you like this plugin consider [donating](http://jakeii.github.com/woocommerce-pesapal) a few bob for a coffee :)

 ##Requirements
 (Same as Woocommerce)